jpconcha/jpconcha/README.md

-- 👋 Hi, I’m @jpconcha
+- 👋 Hi, I’m @jpconcha,the mathematical engineer

 <!---
 jpconcha/jpconcha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.